gabriel/swiftui-routes/README.md

 }
 ```

-Views inside the stack can push routes directly or use the provided view modifiers.
+Views can access the routePath from the environment (view hierarchy) and can push routes directly or use the provided view modifiers.

 ```swift
 struct HomeView: View {